particle-iot/docs/src/content/guide/how-to-build-a-product/sim-management.md

 ## Introduction

-The SIMs view will be visible to those products that are cellular-based (i.e. you chose the Electron as the device type during product creation).
-It will appear as a new icon in the Console side bar when looking at your product.
+The SIMs view is a new page on the Console that will be visible to those products that are cellular-based (i.e. you chose the Electron as the device type during product creation).
+It will appear as a SIM card icon in the Console side bar when looking at your product.
 To access this view and start exploring, click on the SIM card icon ( <i class="im-sim-vertical-detailed"></i> ).

 Much like devices, SIM cards can now be associated with a Particle product instead of an individual developer account.
-It is important to be aware of a 2 main implications of product ownership of a SIM card:
+It is important to be aware of 2 main implications of product ownership of a SIM card:

-- The owning product takes billing ownership over the SIM card and the data usage costs it incurs.
-This is useful to simplify billing, which is covered more in the [billing and invoicing section](#billing-and-invoicing)
+- The owning product takes billing responsibility of the SIM card and the data usage costs it incurs.
+This is useful to simplify product billing, which is covered more in the [billing and invoicing section](#billing-and-invoicing)
 - Any member of the owning product team gains access to view and manage the SIM (i.e. deactivation, changing the data limit).
 This makes it more